-Chronic kidney disease (CKD) is a very common problem in older cats and sadly by the time it is detected, it is often quite advanced.
-It is irreversible so once diagnosed, our aim is to slow down the progression of the disease and reduce the symptoms to ensure a comfortable life for as long as possible.
+Chronic kidney disease (CKD) is a common problem in older cats and by the time it is detected, it is often quite advanced.
+CKD in cats is irreversible, so once diagnosed our aim is to slow down progression of the disease and reduce the symptoms to ensure a comfortable life for as long as possible.
 So why can’t we pick it up earlier and what can we do about it?
 What is … [Read more...] about Chronic Kidney Disease in Cats – What You Can Do

-Have enough senior cats in your family and it is highly likely you will eventually come across the disease hyperthyroidism.
-This is a common metabolic problem in our older feline friends and it is often hard to make a decision as to how to treat this condition given the age of cats at diagnosis.
+Hyperthyroidism in cats is a common metabolic problem in senior cats, and it is often hard to make a decision as to how to treat this condition given the age of cats at diagnosis.
 We review the three most common treatment options, medication, surgery and radioactive iodine therapy for cats.
-Managing hyperthyroidism correctly can make a world of difference for your senior cat’s … [Read more...] about Hyperthyroidism in Cats – Symptoms and Treatment
+Managing hyperthyroidism correctly can make a world of difference to your senior cat’s … [Read more...] about Hyperthyroidism in Cats – Symptoms and Treatment

-If you are considering motherhood or in the early stages of pregnancy, you may be concerned about toxoplasmosis and pregnancy risks, including whether it's safe to be changing cat litter when pregnant.
-You may have been told that your cat can carry this potentially deadly parasite and pose a risk to your unborn baby.
-But were you also told that you are more likely to get infected by handling raw meat?
-Well we’re here to set the record straight and give you the facts about toxoplasmosis, your cat and pregnancy.
+If you're a cat owner considering motherhood or in the early stages of pregnancy, you may be concerned about toxoplasmosis and pregnancy risks, including whether it's safe to be changing cat litter when pregnant.
+You may have been told that your cat can carry the potentially deadly parasite toxoplasmosis and pose a risk to your unborn baby.
+But were you also told that you … [Read more...] about Toxoplasmosis and Pregnancy: What About My Cat?